When Are You Going to Write a Proper Book? A Day for Children’s Writers and Illustrators

 In 2016 she did 26 school visits, 18 library visits and spent 143 days doing events and teaching.

 She said to ‘Seek out the rest of your tribe’ – the children’s book tribe.
-She admitted that a year ago she feared that her career was over.
+She admitted that 2 years ago she feared that her career was over.
 She had no new contract and she was genuinely worried.
 But a few months later things had changed and she’s been publishing steadily ever since.